LohithArcot/easy-rasa/README.md

 # csvtorasa
-This will convert CSV file to Rasa acceptable nlu.md file.
+This will convert CSV file to Rasa acceptable file formats.

 The standard format to be followed while creating a CSV is shown in nlu_sample_format_for_conversion.csv file.
-This CSV file is converted  to rasa format nlu.md file.
+This CSV file is converted  to rasa format nlu.md and domain.yml file.

-STEPS TO CREATE nlu.md file:
+STEPS TO CREATE nlu.md & domain.yml file:
 1. Download the whole repo.
 2. Open nlu_sample_format_for_conversion.csv that was downloaded.
 3. First rows consist of intent names.
 Add any number of intents in the first row.